Be the first to know

-It’s a core role in every agile dev team, and as the market focuses more on quality as a differentiator, it’s an exciting time to be in QA.
+It’s a core role in every agile engineering team, and as the market focuses more on quality as a differentiator, it’s an exciting time to be in QA.

 “With distributed teams and version control becoming commonplace, QA engineers are crucial for ensuring merges will not break existing code.
-They save the dev team a ton of time and allow them to focus more on building the app.”
+They save the engineering team a ton of time and allow them to focus more on building the app.”

-Michal Lipinski, QA @Codility
+Michal Lipinski, QA, Codility

 QA in a nutshell:

-What sets great QA devs apart?
+What sets great QA Engineers apart?

 It takes more than test automation and Selenium knowledge to have great QA Engineer skills.
 The best QA engineers are master communicators with a strong eye for details.
-They need to be able to clearly explain bugs and issues to developers, while also speak with client-facing parts of the team to understand the expected user behavior.
+They need to be able to clearly explain bugs and issues to engineering teams, while also speaking with client-facing parts of the team to understand the expected user behavior.
 They should be familiar with xpath, timeouts, edge cases, API, and be able to read existing code as they may need to design tests according to implementation.